Tóc Tiên: Personal life

 Tiên started dating basketball player Chong Paul in December 2007 after they met at a high school event.
 Despite their age gap (Tiên was 19 and Chong Paul was 27 when they first dated), her parents approved of the relationship, but only under strict monitoring.
 In July 2013, the singer confirmed that they had split up.
-Many articles have since linked her in a relationship with producer Touliver, but both have denied these claims.
+Some articles have since linked her in a relationship with producer Touliver, but both have denied these claims.
 In 2017, Tiên referred to herself as "single".

 In a letter Tiên penned to her mother in September 2013, she revealed the two have not spoken to each other since her switch from medical to communication studies, and that her image change made her mother "furious".
 The singer added that she did not want to be a doctor, as that was only her family's wish.
 Despite this, she expressed a desire to reconcile with her mother in many interviews and on social media, even claiming the strained relationship caused her to be depressed for a long period.
 When asked about the current state of their relationship in August 2017, Tiên replied saying she "didn't even know" if it would be fixed or not.
 "It's difficult to solve the conflicts [between me and my mother].
 They're not just simply generation gap conflicts, they involved the ways of thinking from each individual.
 So to say if the problems have been solved, I'd say they haven't," she said.

-Tiên married Hoàng Touliver on 20 February 2020, their wedding mass formally took place in Dalat Cathedral located in Dalat city.
+Tiên married Hoàng Touliver on 20 February 2020, their wedding mass formally took place in Dalat Cathedral located in Đà Lạt.
+In 2026, Tóc Tiên announced that she and Hoàng Touliver had divorced due to personal reasons and agreed to maintain professional peer relationship.